tributech-solutions/tributech-workflows/README.md

 Call your workflows from either a job or service, depending on what timing method fits the use case best.

 ## Business Logic
-Once you found a scheduling type that fits your requirements, your business logic will end up either in steps or directly in a job/service, if the granularity of a workflow is not required.
+Once you found a scheduling type, that fits your requirements, your business logic will either end up in steps or directly in a job/service, if the granularity of a workflow is not required.

 ## Wiring up the workflow
 First, add an entry to the "WorkflowSets" class.
-Its data is generated from the appsettings.json file and will be used to decide, which services/jobs/workflows will be setup.
+Its data is generated from the appsettings.json file and will be used to decide, which services/jobs/workflows will be setup so adjust the appsettings file accordingly.

-Head to **Tributech.Dataspace.WorkflowHost/Infrastructure/Registrations** to see all the registrations and plug your classes where necessary.
+Afterwards, head to **Tributech.Dataspace.WorkflowHost/Infrastructure/Registrations** to see all the registrations and plug your classes where necessary.
 Please note, that a workflow will not work, unless all its steps are registered too!

 Custom configurations should be registered in the **CoreRegistration**.